Xi’s early involvement in virus outbreak raises questions

 BEIJING (AP) — A recent speech by Chinese President Xi Jinping that has been published by state media indicates for the first time that he was leading the response to a new virus outbreak from early on in the crisis.

 The publication of the Feb.
-3 speech was an apparent attempt to demonstrate that the Communist Party leadership had acted decisively from the beginning, but also opens Xi up to criticism over why the public was not alerted sooner.
+3 speech was an apparent attempt to demonstrate that the Communist Party leadership had acted decisively from the beginning, but also opens up the Chinese leader to criticism over why the public was not alerted sooner.

 In the speech, Xi said he gave instructions on fighting the virus on Jan.
 7 and ordered the shutdown that began on Jan.
 23 of cities at the epicenter of the outbreak.
 His remarks were published by state media late Saturday.